Social Contribution Activities

 Utilization of Support for Disaster Recovery and Volunteer Leave System

-Aozora donated 11.7 million yen, including donations from its officers and employees, in support of the areas affected by the 2024 Noto Peninsula Earthquake.
-We have also introduced the volunteer leave system to encourage our officers and employees to serve as disaster relief volunteers.
-The system allows them to take leave for volunteer activities on weekdays and to provide conditional subsidies that partially cover their cost of participation.
+Aozora has established a volunteer leave system as part of an environment that encourages our officers and employees to serve as disaster relief volunteers in the event of a large-scale disaster.
+The system allows employees to take leave for volunteer activities on weekdays under certain conditions and also receive subsidies that partially cover their cost of participation.

-In FY2023, we conducted a matching donation program to help widen the views of individual officers and employees and encourage their own involvement in society.
-This initiative collected donations from the officers and employees and added a contribution from Aozora, enabling them to participate in a social contribution activity together.
+We sponsor a matching gift program to help widen the views of individual officers and employees and encourage their direct involvement in helping our society.
+This initiative is designed to solicit donations from the officers and employees and add a contribution from Aozora to respect their spirit of charity, enabling everyone to participate in a social contribution activity together.

-In FY2023, we made donations to 10 organizations, including the Nature Conservation Society of Japan, NPO eboard, and Gold Ribbon Network.
+As a result, we made donations to 10 organizations, including eboard and Gold Ribbon Network, in FY2025.

 Other Initiatives